StackVista/stackstate-docs/configure/telemetry/debug-telemetry-synchronization.md

 ### Telemetry stream configuration

-To add telemetry to an element, Elasticsearch is queried using the filters specified for each telemetry stream attached to the element.
-In the StackState UI, [browse a telemetry stream](/use/metrics-and-events/browse-telemetry.md) to see details  of the applied filters.
+To add telemetry to an element, the filters specified for each telemetry stream attached to an element are used to build a query.
+For push-based synchronizations, Elasticsearch is queried to retrieve the associated telemetry data.
+For pull-bsed synchronizations, the associated StackState plugin queries the external data source directly.
+In the StackState UI, [open the telemetry inspector](/use/metrics-and-events/browse-telemetry.md) to see details  of the applied filters.

 - Check that the filters match the data received from the external data source.
 For example, an update to an external system may result in a change to the name applied to metrics in Elasticsearch.
 - Use auto-complete to fill the filters.
 This ensures that the correct names are entered.